OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Representation learning on the sphere

 \subsubsection{Spectral learning}

 Similar to classical 2D convolution, one can define convolution on the sphere as a product in the Fourier domain.
-Such an idea is interesting since the spherical harmonics are good Fourier basis to represent spherical signals.
+Such an idea is interesting since the spherical harmonics are a good Fourier basis to represent spherical signals.
+More precisely, as summarized in \cref{tab:CNN_characteristics}, they enable defining consistent and expressive filtering all over the sphere.
 However, these methods are complex, and the simplifications proposed to reduce the computation time often imply a loss in expressiveness.
 For instance, Esteves et al.~\cite{esteves_learning_2018} propose a spherical convolution with reasonable complexity $\mathcal {O}(N_{pix} \log{}^2 N_{pix})$, but it only generates isotropic filters.
 Instead, Cohen et al.~\cite{cohen_spherical_2018} propose using spherical correlation defined in SO(3).
 Such an approach enables the convolution parameters to take into account filter direction.
 Nevertheless, the complexity of this approach~($\mathcal {O}(N^2_{pix})$) rapidly becomes a limitation when handling high-resolution spherical images.
 Recently, new spectral spherical CNNs with spin-weighted functions have been proposed~\cite{esteves_spin-weighted_2020}.
 The proposed convolution is not restricted to isotropic filters and remains 2D and defined on the sphere.
 However, the $\mathcal {O}(N^{3/2}_{pix})$ complexity still limits its use to high-resolution images.
 Similarly, Roddy et al.~\cite{roddy2021sifting} have proposed a sifting convolution defined as the inner product between the image $f$ and a localized kernel $h$ translated at different positions in the spherical harmonics domain~(with 2 degrees of freedom).
 This approach has strong similarities with dictionary-based ones~\cite{tosic2006progressive}.
 Indeed, atoms are defined locally and translated on the sphere to form a dictionary used for image representation.
-While such approaches match the expressiveness and consistency expectations summarized in Table~\ref{tab:CNN_characteristics}, their supra-linear complexity remains a major limitation for high-resolution spherical images.
+While such approaches match the consistency and expressiveness expectations summarized in \cref{tab:CNN_characteristics}, their supra-linear complexity remains a major limitation for high-resolution spherical images.
 Moreover, local estimation of the filtering process is not possible since spherical harmonics have to be estimated on the whole sphere.